 But that’s just the tip of the iceberg.
-Beyond her work with the company, Esty, a Professor Emerita at the Hebrew University of Jerusalem (HU), has decades of experience in the field of neurotrauma with a focus on experimental traumatic brain injury (TBI), and a special emphasis on pharmacological intervention, pioneering ground-breaking research in the field of neuroscience.
+Beyond her work with the company, Esty, a Professor Emerita at the Hebrew University of Jerusalem (HU), has decades of experience in the field of neurotrauma with a focus on experimental traumatic brain injury (TBI), and a special emphasis on pharmacological intervention, pioneering ground-breaking research in the field of neuroscience and brain science technologies.

 Esty’s fascination with the intersection between chemistry, biology, and medicine and their functions within disease was sparked during her master’s program in physical-organic chemistry.
 Intrigued by her work with artificial and biological membranes, the theme of her doctoral thesis at the HU medical school and her post-doc training at Mc-Gill University, Esty recalls that this was the pivotal time period that set the stage for her career path.